 Here is a link to the Hampshire and Isle of Wight Educational Psychology (HIEPS) website for the Transition Partnership Agreement (TPA).
 This may be used between education settings, or Key Stages, or to the next class.
-It is a really useful document for when a child is transitioning to a new setting and this is particularly helpful when the finer details of transition need to be recorded.
+It is a really useful document for when a child is transitioning and is particularly helpful when the finer details of transition need to be recorded.
 More information can be found on this link.